 One such industry, naturally, is real estate.
 One of them shared something with me that, honestly, shouldn’t surprise anyone.

 It’s Easy To Pass Off As A Feng Shui Master

-The above is a group chat of real-estate agents and I wanted to let everyone know how far Chinese metaphysics has deviated from its origins.
+The above is a group chat of real estate agents and I wanted to let everyone know how far Chinese metaphysics has deviated from its origins.
 It was a highly-regarded tool that could improve the quality of life for people, but now, it’s a tool for trickery and deceit.

-You can tell just how little people think of feng shui if someone saves a contact as “Con Artist Feng Shui Master”.
+You can tell just how little people think of feng shui if someone saves a contact as a “Con Artist Feng Shui Master”.
 ‘Feng Shui masters’ are even asked to participate in the whole sales process by saying things that will entice the person to purchase the house.

 Should you be surprised that this is happening?
 You shouldn’t.
 Because this has been happening for the longest time, but for some reason, no one has spoken about it.